DragonSenseiGuy/github-user-getter/README.md

 ## Why?
 Q: Why should I use this when I can go to their profile and see their info too?

-A: Because you can ans it will make you look cool 😎.
+A: Because you can and it will make you look cool 😎.

 ## Installation
 First make a virtual environment using: